-Note: All Occupations include all occupations in the U.S. Economy.
-Source: U.S. Bureau of Labor Statistics, Employment Projections program
+Note: Professional occupations extrapolated only from those within the U.S. Economy.
+Source: Employment Projections program – U.S. Bureau of Labor Statistics.

 Based on the most recent data, it is projected that the Surgical technologist job market will accelerate around 12% in the years leading up to 2026.
 There are multiple factors responsible for such a jump, but the most well known are 1) ground-breaking discoveries in medical technology which have strengthened the protocols surrounding surgery, and 2) the fact that there are now more surgeries performed than ever before, as the medical profession seeks to treat disease and emergencies.

 The prestigious Burau of Labor Statistics has given a thumbs up to the projected growth of Surgical technologists in this country.
 For the foreseeable future, it is conjectured that job growth will peak around 15% .
 To put it in perspective, this rate is very much in excess of the speed with which other professions are increasing in demand, nationally.
 There is also the school of thought which points to the development of more sophisticated technology which, of course, requires this very same level of expertise in the using of medical tools in the workplace.
 Too, much investigative study of contagious illnesses has borne out more in-depth analysis of the use of sterilization.
 These advances require that high level of familiarity with the subjects by qualified Surgical technicians.
 As we are all aware, there is a plethora of contaminating microbes, known as “superbugs”, which have infected clinics and hospitals (MRSA, etc.) This leads to a correlating need for specialists which can help combat these microbes.